-You and your parents/legal guardian are financially responsible for all costs of services rendered at the Health Service or for any health care received outside the Health Service.
+All office visits with the practitioners and some basic diagnostic tests done at the Northwestern University Health Service are free of charge to residential students enrolled in the College Prep Program.
+You and your parents/legal guardian are financially responsible for all costs of services rendered at the Health Service beyond those covered above or for any health care received outside the Health Service.